jmmartinezr/HiMIDS/README.md

 Lastly, RandomForest is not a deep learning algorithm, and thus it cannot be implemented by using PyTorch.
 However, since it is being used, it will instead be implemented using scikit-learn, as it is compatible with PyTorch tensors and makes the code considerably simpler.

 ### User manual
-To use the algorithm, you must download all the source code and set it onto the same file.
-To execute it, you only need to execute "python HiMIDS.py".
-Further instructions will be given on the command line.
+To use the algorithm, you must download all the source code and set it onto the same directory.
+Download the "models" folder and place it on that same directory.
+Afterwards, you only need to execute "python HiMIDS.py".
+Further instructions on how to use the program will be presented on the command line.